Bandock/vipr_emulator/README.md

 You can specify 1-32KB of RAM.

+You can also turn on different expansion boards that allow for increased capabilities such as color, additional sound, keypads, and more.
+This can be found in the `Machine Options` menu, which also means the machine must be turned off before you can toggle any expansion board.

 To change between the `RUN` and `RESET` state, just press `RETURN`.
 If you want to access the operating system, hold the `C` (mapped to `4` right now) key and press `RETURN`.
 That should allow you to use the operating system like the original COSMAC VIP.

 ## Key Bindings